 2024 Comparison Chart of Popular WooCommerce Hosting Providers and PHP Worker Limits

-NexcessStarts from 10 PHP workers to 50 PHP workers with an enterprise planMost scalable options compared to other hosts and ranks as a top performing host
+Nexcess | Starts from 10 PHP workers to 50 PHP workers with an enterprise plan | Very scalable options compared to other hosts and ranks as a top performing host. |

-SitegroundStarts from 4 workers and goes up to 16 workers with an enterprise plan.A balanced choice for performance and scalability with pricing that is reasonable for smaller operations
+Siteground | Starts from 4 workers and goes up to 16 workers with an enterprise plan. | A balanced choice for performance and scalability with pricing that is reasonable for small to midsize operations. |

-PressableScalable to 100 PHP workersProven top performing hosting provider with scalable options for the largest of companies.
+Pressable | Scalable to 100 PHP workers | Proven top performing hosting provider with scalable options for larger companies. |

-CloudWaysUnlimited PHP workersProvider may not be providing enough system resources to effectively handle the unlimited PHP worker claim (PHP unlimited is actually 6000 workers).
+CloudWays | Unlimited PHP workers | Provider may not be providing enough system resources to effectively handle the unlimited PHP worker claim (PHP unlimited is actually 6000 workers).
 Also, unlimited PHP workers is not necessarily a good thing because it can have an adverse performance affect with too many background processes running and not enough resources to handle other tasks quickly.
+Case in point, this provider has traditionally underperformed many other hosting provider benchmark tests. |

-KinstaOffers 4 PHP workers but can scale to more if needed.Although Kinsta has had a reputation for being one of the top hosting providers, they have really fallen off the radar in recent years.
-Their WooCommerce hosting plans have minimal PHP workers and our clients have reported it to be much slower than other providers.
-Kinsta can offer more PHP workers, but they reserve it to their high-end custom plans that start at $1200/month or more.
-Once the premier host, now a bait and switch company in our opinion.
+Kinsta | Offers 4 PHP workers but can scale to more if needed. | Although Kinsta has had a reputation for being one of the top hosting providers, they have really fallen off the radar in recent years.
+Their WooCommerce hosting plans have minimal PHP workers and some of our clients have reported it to actually be slower than other providers.
+Kinsta can offer more PHP workers, but they reserve it to their high-end custom plans that start at $1000/month or more. |

 In general, the hosts which offer more PHP workers are known for offering better site performance.
 However, it is evident that some hosts have become clever in their marketing with respect to PHP workers.
 For example, CloudWays advertises unlimited PHP workers which would make you think that this provider must be the fastest hosted platform to use.
 But CloudWays actually underperforms many other top hosts that only offer 4 workers.
 This means that the host is likely bottlenecking the PHP workers with minimal CPU and RAM.
-Without proper system resources, the claim of a very large number of PHP workers won’t matter.
+Without proper system resources, the claim of a very large number of PHP workers has no meaning.
 So, be careful of exaggerated PHP workers claim in the same monthly price range as other hosts.

 How Many PHP workers do I really need?